May 1973: May 24, 1973 (Thursday)

 Died: U.S. Congressman William O. Mills, 48, committed suicide with a shotgun wound to his chest, after being implicated in the Watergate scandal.
-Mills, of Maryland, had failed to report that he had received $25,000 from President Nixon's re-elect ion committee.
+Mills, of Maryland, had failed to report that he had received $25,000 from President Nixon's re-election committee.
 His death came the day after the Washington Post had reported the contribution, and four days after the Washington Star-News had broken the story.
 Before killing himself at his farm home in Easton, Maryland, Mills called a local radio station and played a recording denying that he had done anything improper.